Bubbling complex projective structures with quasi-Fuchsian holonomy: Geometric decomposition in holonomy

-From the above results we obtain in particular a bound on the number of branch points contained inside a disk of the geometric decomposition of a \qf structure $\sigma \in \mathcal{M}_{k,\rho}$. \begin{prop} Let $\sigma \in \mathcal{M}_{k,\rho}$ be geometrically branched and $k\geq 2$.
-If a geometric component $D\subset \sigma^\pm$ is a disk of branching order $k_D$, then $k_D \leq k-2$. \end{prop} \proof By \ref{adjdisk} we already know that a disk can not contain all the branching.
+From the above results we obtain in particular a bound on the number of branch points contained inside a disk of the geometric decomposition of a \qf structure $\sigma \in \mathcal{M}_{k,\rho}$. \begin{proposition} Let $\sigma \in \mathcal{M}_{k,\rho}$ be geometrically branched and $k\geq 2$.
+If a geometric component $D\subset \sigma^\pm$ is a disk of branching order $k_D$, then $k_D \leq k-2$. \end{proposition} \begin{proof} By Corollary \ref{adjdisk} we already know that a disk can not contain all the branching.
 So we assume by contradiction that it has branching order $k_D=k-1$.
-Since $D$ is contractible, by \ref{indexformula} its boundary is a real component $l$ of index $I(l)=k_D+1=k$.
-Let $C$ be the component adjacent to $D$; then we know it is branched by \ref{adjdisk}, so $k_C\geq 1$.
+Since $D$ is contractible, by Theorem \ref{indexformula} its boundary is a real component $l$ of index $I(l)=k_D+1=k$.
+Let $C$ be the component adjacent to $D$; then we know it is branched by Corollary \ref{adjdisk}, so $k_C\geq 1$.
 Indeed $k_D=k-1 $ implies that $ k_C=1$.
-The boundary of $C$ a priori could contain also $m$ more non essential boundary components and $n$ essential ones.
+The boundary of $C$ a priori could contain also $m$ more non-essential boundary components and $n$ essential ones.
 Notice that all components of $\sigma^\pm$ different from $C,D$ are unbranched, simply because $C\cup D$ contains all the branching.
-Therefore if $l'\neq l$ is a non essential component of $\partial C$, then $\rho(l')=id$ hence $I(l')\geq1$ by \ref{trivialholopositiveindex}, and then by \ref{posindex} the geometric component after it must be an unbranched disk $D'$ and $l'$ must have index $1$.
-Let $l,l'_1,\dots, l'_m$ be the non essential components of $\partial C$, and $D,D'_1,\dots,D'_m$ the corresponding disks; then $I(l)=k$ but $I(l'_i)=1,k_{D'_i}=0$ for $i=1,\dots,m$.
-On the other hand, if $l''$ is an essential boundary component, then the geometric component after it is a non simply connected complete hyperbolic surface, hence $I(l'')=0$.
+Therefore if $l'\neq l$ is a non-essential component of $\partial C$, then $\rho(l')=id$ hence $I(l')\geq1$ by Lemma \ref{trivialholopositiveindex}, and then by Lemma \ref{posindex} the geometric component after it must be an unbranched disk $D'$ and $l'$ must have index $1$.
+Let $l,l'_1,\dots, l'_m$ be the non-essential components of $\partial C$, and $D,D'_1,\dots,D'_m$ the corresponding disks; then $I(l)=k$ but $I(l'_i)=1,k_{D'_i}=0$ for $i=1,\dots,m$.
+On the other hand, if $l''$ is an essential boundary component, then the geometric component after it is a non-simply connected complete hyperbolic surface, hence $I(l'')=0$.
 Now observe that the subsurface $E=C\cup D \cup D'_1 \cup \dots \cup D'_m$ has essential boundary by construction, hence it is incompressible.
-Therefore the index formula \ref{indexformula} gives us that
+Therefore the index formula (Theorem \ref{indexformula}) gives us that